-Dwight Swanson resides in Baltimore.
+Dwight Swanson resides in Virginia.
 He has a B.A. in history from the University of Colorado and an M.A. in American Studies with an emphasis on popular and material culture from the University of Maryland.
 His initial training was in photographic history and museum studies.
 Since graduating from the L. Jeffrey Selznick School of Film Preservation at the George Eastman House he has served as the archivist for regional film and video collections at the Alaska Moving Image Preservation Association, Northeast Historic Film and Appalshop, as well as working on projects at the Human Studies Film Archives, the Historical Society of Pennsylvania, and the Canadian Broadcasting Corporation.
 He is a specialist in amateur film and regional film production and has lectured and written extensively on home movies and amateur film, including presentations at the Orphan Film Symposium, the Northeast Historic Film Summer Symposium, the University Film and Video Association, and the Association of Moving Image Archivists’ annual conferences.
 He is a past member of the National Film Preservation Board, and is past co-chair of the Association of Moving Image Archivists’ Small Gauge and Amateur Film Interest Group and the Regional Audio-Visual Archivists’ Interest Group.
 Dwight serves Al Larvick Conservation Fund as Board Secretary.

 Rhonda Vigeant is a business owner, author, speaker, radio show host, educator and home movie consultant.